Blinking Beeping Moving Sensing

 You may wind up spending money on this course for sensors, actuators, equipment, etc. Always discuss your intentions with the instructor before purchasing anything.

-The IDM Design Lab will have a bunch of basics for you to work with : LEDs, wire, resistors, transistors, capacitors, etc. You are free to use these tools, but if you’re going to be building something of significant scope, you should get your own materials.
+You’ll have access to the majority of things you will need.
+Specifically, the IDM Design Lab will have a bunch of basics for you to work with : LEDs, wire, resistors, transistors, capacitors, etc. You are free to use these tools, but if you’re going to be building something of significant scope, you should get your own materials.

 If you get really into prototyping with electronics, you can get some hand tools and other equipment, but again, it’s best to ask about what you need.